epicodus-curriculum/react-full-stack/0a_react_fundamentals_objectives.md

 * Props are used correctly and always include `PropTypes`.
 * README includes an accurate representation of the application's component tree.
 * Project is in a polished, portfolio-quality state.
-* The prompt’s required functionality and baseline project requirements are in place by the deadline.
+* The prompt's required functionality and baseline project requirements are in place by the deadline.